bbauska/css-mastering-css/README.md

 <h2>INTRODUCTION TO MEDIA TYPES</h2>

-One of the most important features of stylesheets is that you can specify different style sheets for different types of media.
-This is a good way to cre- ate Web pages ready for printer -- It just provides a separate style sheet for the "print" media type.
+<p>One of the most important features of stylesheets is that you can
+specify different style sheets for different types of media.
+This is a good way to cre- ate Web pages ready for printer -- It just provides a separate style sheet for the "print" media type.</p>

-Some CSS features are for media only.
-For example, the page sorting feature only applies to pages with pages.
+<p>Some CSS features are for media only.
+For example, the page sorting
+feature only applies to pages with pages.
 There are other few things that can be shared by different media types, but they may require different val- ues for that feature.
-The font size feature, for example, can be used for screen and print media, but probably at different values.
+The font size feature, for example, can be used for screen and print media, but probably at different values.</p>

-Documentation often requires a large font on a computer screen com- pared to paper for better reading, and sans-serif fonts are considered easy to read on screen, while serif fonts are famous for printing.
-It is therefore necessary to clarify that a style sheet, or set of style rules, applies to certain types of media.
+<p>Documentation often requires a large font on a computer screen com-
+pared to paper for better reading, and sans-serif fonts are considered easy to read on screen, while serif fonts are famous for printing.
+It is therefore necessary to clarify that a style sheet, or set of style rules, applies to certain types of media.</p>

 <h2>METHOD 1: USING &#64;MEDIA AT-RULES</h2>

-The &#64;media rule is used to define different style rules for different media in a single style sheet.
-It is followed by a comma separated list of media types and a CSS declaration block containing targeted media style rules.
+<p>The <b>&#64;media rule</b> is used to define different style rules for different media in a
+single style sheet.
+It is followed by a comma separated list of media types and a CSS declaration block containing targeted media style rules.</p>

-<b>Example:</b> The style tells the browser to display body content in 14
+<p><b>Example:</b> The style tells the browser to display body content in 14
-pixels Arial font on the screen, but when printing it will be in Times font 12 points.
+pixels Arial font on the screen, but when printing it will be in Times font 12 points.</p>

 <pre>
 &#64;media screen { body {